stushar12/Delete-Elements-/README.md

 # Delete-Elements-
-Deleting duplicate elements in array
+Deleting duplicate elements in array and storing it in the same array.